Election for Pacifica Housing Advisory Association Bargaining Committee

+Unfortunately, there was an error in creating the electronic ballot information that means we must reboot the election process.
+This bulletin contains the details for the rebooted election.
+Our apologies for this inconvenience.
+The reboot is necessary to ensure that an election is fair to all the candidates and accurately represents your collective will for representation at the bargaining table.

-At the close of nominations, the following six members were nominated for three positions of Bargaining Committee Member and so an election is required:
+At the close of nominations, the following six members were nominated for three positions of Bargaining Committee Member and so an election is required.
+You can click the candidate name to see their 1 page bio/campaign statement provided prior to deadline:

 |